The Fabulous Knobs: The Band

 The Fabulous Knobs began performing in local clubs in 1979, becoming a full–time band that played four or five times a week along the East Coast.
 They consistently packed the Raleigh bars such as The Brewery, Free Advice, and The Pier.
 At that time, they lived together at their “Knob World Headquarters,” a big yellow house on Edenton Street in Raleigh's historic Oakwood where they wrote songs by day and practiced at night, They hauled their own gear in an orange box truck nicknamed The Big O that lacked air conditioning”.

 A typical Knobs show included a 50/50 split between original songs written by Anderson, Enloe, and Cornell and their rock spin on R&B covers of songs by Chuck Berry, Eddie Cochran, The Rolling Stones, Aretha Franklin, Smokey Robinson, and Stevie Wonder—along with their infamous original mini-plays or skits.
 Their "experimental theater... irritated club owner".
 "In one of their onstage skits, Enloe would lie on the ground and pretend to be sleeping while the rest of the band pretended to push lawn mowers around the stage.
 Eventually, he [Enloe] would holler, 'Go to Hell!'
 And playing would resume."
-Taylor liked to play comedian Jerry Clover's "stories about coon hunting and fried chicken" from a cassette player that he held up to the microphone.
-Despite the fact that Clover's routines could last as long as five minutes, Taylor recalls that, "Terry would hit you with a frickin' drumstick" if you talked during Clover.
+Taylor liked to play comedian Jerry Clower's "stories about coon hunting and fried chicken" from a cassette player that he held up to the microphone.
+Despite the fact that Clower's routines could last as long as five minutes, Taylor recalls that, "Terry would hit you with a frickin' drumstick" if you talked during Clower.
 Other antics involved the band Arrogance who played The P–, the biggest club in Raleigh, as often as The Fabulous Knobs.
 It was common for these bands to crash each other's sets.
 One night, when both bands were playing at The Pier, the bands switched songs, playing the other's music their entire performance.

 In 1984, the Knobs auditioned for the television show Star Search, but were not selected.
 Anderson says DeMilo was "too bawdy" and "scared the judges".